The Way is a movie about a father and son, written and directed by Emilio Estevez and starring his real-life father, Martin Sheen.

 I read that Day had a big influence on your life when you first came to New York.

 Oh yes, very much so.
 You know, my friends at the Living Theater, which was the first theater that I worked at in New York, Julian Beck and Judith Molina were my heroes and they hired me as a curtain puller and an understudy.
 They didn’t have a whole lot of money, so they said to me “we have a friend downtown who has a breadline.
 You can go down there and get a free supper every day and you don’t have to listen to a sermon and you don’t have to pay a penny.”
 So I started going down there, and the place of course was the Catholic Worker and their friend was Dorothy Day.
 I was asked recently if I had met Dorothy Day and I can’t honestly say I did because I didn’t have a clue who she was or what the organization was.
 I was there because I was a starving actor, literally, and that’s where I ate most of my meals.
-I remember one day asking the people there if I could be of assistance to them because they were so generous and they said to me, “You can help us fold the newspapers this weekend” and I said “You have a newspaper?”
-And they said “Of course, it’s called the Catholic Worker.”
+I remember one day asking the people there if I could be of assistance to them because they were so generous and they said to me, “You can help us fold the newspapers this weekend” and I said, “You have a newspaper?”
+And they said, “Of course, it’s called the Catholic Worker.”
 So go figure.
 And to this day, I can’t tell you if I met Dorothy Day.
-But it’s really not important because her life and her work are what still inspire me, and gladly so.
+But it’s not important because her life and her work are what still inspire me, and gladly so.

 Can you talk about the U.S. road trip?

-Three of the most rewarding stops were University of Notre Dame, Ann Arbor at University of Michigan, and Virginia Tech—which was not on our schedule.
+Three of the most rewarding stops were the University of Notre Dame, Ann Arbor at the University of Michigan, and Virginia Tech—which was not on our schedule.
 We were invited to come via the internet.
 They started an Internet plea with Emilio to detour the bus from Atlanta to stop at Virginia Tech on the way to DC, and we made that trip and gladly so.
 It was the most extraordinary place.
 We decided to go because our film, in large measure, is about healing.
 There’s not a better example in our country of that than Virginia Tech after that awful massacre there a few years ago.
 So they were a great source of nourishment and confirmation for us and our film, and one of the high points of our whole journey.
 We’re now in our 26th city.
 We’ve been from San Francisco to New York to Miami to Ohio and Minneapolis and so many wonderful places in between.
 The reaction to the film has been so deeply gratifying, and nowhere more so than Virginia Tech.

 And has [the road trip] also renewed your faith in America?

 Yes, very much so.
-The country is going through a lot of great difficulty, a lot of loss.
+The country is going through a lot of great difficulties, and a lot of loss.
 There’s a lot of healing that needs to get done.
 There’s a lot of anger and a lot of resentment, and rightly so.
 People have had a lot of their savings ripped away.
 They’ve lost houses and cars and a lot of possessions and so they’re frightened and insecure.
 And yet there’s something else going on that we’ve experienced, and that is a great resurgence of community.
-People are coming together and families are being forced to live under the same roof, and a lot of great good is coming out of that because they’re beginning to realize what’s really important.
+People are coming together and families are being forced to live under the same roof, and a lot of great good is coming out of that because they’re beginning to realize what’s important.
 Food banks around the country have never had more needy people on line, and yet there’s a great sense of community and family that maybe wouldn’t have happened without this great difficulty.
 So as usual, it takes great suffering to realize great healing and great faith, and that I see going on far more than anything else.

 I think the same is happening in Ireland.
 I know you just did a film over there.

-Yes I did a film about a priest in my mother’s village, as a matter of fact, who built the first cinema in Ireland back in the 50s.
+Yes, I did a film about a priest in my mother’s village, as a matter of fact, who built the first cinema in Ireland back in the 50s.
 The film is called Stella Days.
 So I got an opportunity to play a padre and it was great, I loved it.
 I just returned this summer to do a segment of Who Do You Think You Are? – the heritage show – and that’ll air in February.
 So they took me to Spain and Ireland.